Reasoning Primitives

 - Agent works normally until completion

 - Each reflection round focuses on a specific dimension.
 By default, the three dimensions are correctness, completeness, and clarity, each with a structured evaluation rubric.
-Example prompt: "REFLECTION (1/3) — CORRECTNESS: Check for factual errors, logical flaws, and incorrect assumptions in your output."
+Example prompt: "REFLECTION (1/3) -- CORRECTNESS: Check for factual errors, logical flaws, or incorrect assumptions."

 - Agent gets